Report on Risks and Opportunities1

 Further risks include operational failures due to fire or force majeure, for example natural disasters such as floods or earthquakes, which could lead to a substantial interruption or restriction of business activities.
 Insofar as it is possible and economically viable, the Group limits its damage risks with insurance coverage, the nature and extent of which is constantly adapted to current requirements.
 Likewise, we are exposed to risks of production outages and the related supply bottlenecks that can be triggered by technical problems in production facilities with very high capacity utilization.
 Furthermore, there are risks of supply bottlenecks due to a lack or disappearance of capacity.
-We are working to continuously mitigate the risks by making regular investments, setting up alternative sourcing options and maintaining inventory levels.
+We are working to continuously mitigate the risks by making regular investments, setting up alternative sourcing options, and maintaining inventory levels.

-Although the occurrence of these risks is considered unlikely, an individual event could have a critical negative effect on the net assets, financial position and results of operations and they are therefore classified as a medium risk.
+Although the occurrence of these risks is considered unlikely, an individual event could have a critical negative effect on the net assets, financial position, and results of operations, and they are therefore classified as a medium risk.

 Risks of dependency on suppliers

 Quality controls along the entire value chain reduce the risks related to product quality and availability.
 This starts with the qualification of our suppliers.
-Quality controls also include comprehensive quality requirements for raw materials, purchased semi-finished products and plants.
-We are dependent on individual suppliers for a number of precursor products, packaging materials and finished goods.
+Quality controls also include comprehensive quality requirements for raw materials, purchased semi-finished products, and plants.
+We are dependent on individual suppliers for a number of precursor products, packaging materials, and finished goods.
 In the event that one of these suppliers curtails or discontinues production, or supply is disrupted, this could potentially have a critical impact on the business concerned.
-With long-term strategic alliances for precursor products critical to supply and price as well as alternative sourcing strategies, we reduce the probability of occurrence of these risks and rate them as unlikely.
+With long-term strategic alliances for precursor products critical to supply and price as well as alternative sourcing strategies, we reduce the probability of occurrence of these risks and rate them as possible.
 Overall, these are classified as medium risks.

 Product liability risks

 Companies in the chemical and pharmaceutical industries are exposed to product liability risks in particular.
-Product liability risks can lead to considerable claims for damages, loss of reputation and costs to avert damages.
+Product liability risks can lead to considerable claims for damages, loss of reputation, and costs to avert damages.
 We have taken out the liability insurance that is standard in the industry for such risks.
 However, it could be that the insurance coverage available is insufficient for individual cases.
-Although the occurrence of product liability claims in excess of the existing insurance coverage is considered unlikely, individual cases could still have a critical negative effect on the net assets, financial position and results of operations.
+Although the probability of occurrence of product liability claims in excess of the existing insurance coverage is considered unlikely, individual cases could still have a critical negative effect on the net assets, financial position, and results of operations.
 We therefore rate a potential product liability risk as a medium risk.

 Risks due to product-related crime and espionage

 Owing to our portfolio, we are exposed to a number of sector-specific crime risks.
-This relates primarily to products, including among other things, counterfeiting, illegal channeling, misuse as well as all types of property crime, including attempts at these crimes.
+This relates primarily to products, including among other things, counterfeiting, illegal channeling, and misuse, as well as all types of property crime, including attempts at these crimes.
 Crime phenomena such as cybercrime and espionage could equally affect our innovations or innovation abilities as such.

 To combat product-related crime, an internal coordination network covering all functions and businesses (“Anti-Counterfeiting Operational Network”) was set up several years ago.
 In addition, security measures are in use to protect products against counterfeiting.
 Innovative technical security solutions and defined preventive approaches are used to ward off dangers relating to cybercrime and espionage.
 Measures to prevent risks and to prosecute identified offenses are conducted in all the relevant crime areas in close and trustworthy cooperation with the responsible authorities.
-The impact of these risks on business operations depends on the respective individual case, product-specific factors, the value chain, as well as on regional aspects in particular.
+The impact of these risks on business operations depends on the respective individual case, product-specific factors, the value chain, and regional aspects in particular.
 Our Corporate Security department is responsible for the overall coordination of all measures in this area.
 Overall, the threat resulting from crime in general is seen as being possible and is classified as a medium risk.